 This page provides information on setting up V-Ray GPU.

-GPU rendering allows the V-Ray GPU render engine to perform the raytracing calculations on the GPU(s) installed on the system, rather than the CPU.
+GPU rendering allows V-Ray to perform the raytracing calculations on the GPUs installed in the system, rather than the CPU.
 Since GPUs are specifically designed for massively parallel calculations, they can speed up the rendering process by an order of magnitude.

 Supported Hardware and Drivers

-V-Ray GPU offers rendering with NVIDIA CUDA platform.
+V-Ray GPU is based on the NVIDIA CUDA platform.

 Below is a list of tests we have performed and the results:

-- NVIDIA – For NVIDIA GPUs always prefer using CUDA, since it runs faster and has more supported features.
-The CUDA engine is supported only in 64-bit builds of V-Ray for Maxwell, Pascal-, Turing- or Volta-based NVIDIA cards.
+- NVIDIA: – NVIDIA GPUs use CUDA, since it runs faster and has more supported features.
+The CUDA engine is supported only in 64-bit builds of V-Ray for Maxwell-, Pascal-, Turing- or Volta-based NVIDIA cards.

-- Hybrid Rendering (running CUDA on GPU and CPU) – V-Ray GPU CUDA rendering can be performed on CPUs and NVIDIA GPUs at the same time.
-Using the Select Devices for V-Ray GPU rendering tool you can enable your CPUs as CUDA devices and allow the CUDA code to combine your CPUs and GPUs to utilize all available resources.
+- Hybrid Rendering (running CUDA on GPU and CPU): V-Ray GPU rendering can be performed on CPUs and NVIDIA GPUs at the same time.
+Using the GPU Devices tool you can enable your CPUs as CUDA devices and allow the CUDA code to combine your CPUs and GPUs to utilize all available resources.

-If V-Ray GPU cannot find a supported CUDA device on the system, it silently falls back to CPU code.
-To see if V-Ray is actually rendering on the GPU, check out its console output.
+If V-Ray GPU cannot find a supported GPU device on the system, it will silently fall back to CPU code.
+To see if the V-Ray render server is really rendering on the GPU, check out its console output.

-When rendering, the V-Ray messages (log) provides information about your current driver version.
+When rendering, the console provides information about your current driver version.
 If the version is not compatible with V-Ray GPU, you will find a message with the recommended version.

-You may not want to use all available GPU devices for rendering, especially if you have multiple GPUs and you want to leave one of them free for working on the user interface or you may want to combine your CPU and GPU together (see the Hybrid Rendering section below).
-To do this, you can use the control in the V-Ray GPU Render Devices Select in 3ds Max, which allows you to specify which devices you want to use for GPU rendering.
+You may not want to use all available CUDA devices for rendering, especially if you have multiple GPUs and you want to leave one of them free for working on the user interface or you may want to combine your CPU and GPU together (see Hybrid Rendering section below).
+To do this, you can use the GPU Devices menu in the Export tab of the V-Ray Renderer node.

-After changing this option, you need to restart the 3ds Max (or V-Ray Standalone) if it is running for the changes to take effect.
-If the V-Ray GPU render server is running as a Windows service, you may need to stop it from the Services applet in the Control Panel.
+After changing this option, you need to restart the V-Ray render server (if it is running) for the changes to take effect.
+If the V-Ray render server is running as a Windows service, you may need to stop it from the Services applet in the Control Panel.

 Balancing the GPU Load

-If you have only one GPU on your system, you may find that the user interface becomes sluggish and unresponsive while V-Ray GPU is rendering.
-To alleviate this problem, reduce the Rays per pixel and/or the Ray bundle size parameters in the Performance tab of the V-Ray GPU renderer settings.
-For example, you can try values like 64/1 or 32/1.
+If you have only one GPU on your system, you may find that the user interface becomes sluggish and unresponsive while IPR is rendering on the GPU.
+To alleviate this problem, reduce the Max.
+Paths Per Pixel and/or enable the Low GPU thread priority option in the Rendering section of the Renderer > IPR tab of V-Ray Renderer node.
 This will break up the data passed to the GPU into smaller chunks so that the user interface requests can be processed faster.
 Note, however, that this will reduce the rendering speed.
 Turn on the statistics display to check the difference in render speed and to find the optimal settings for your system.